 Only very small amounts of chloramine are used in drinking water disinfection and our chloraminated drinking water meets all requirements of the Australian Drinking Water Guidelines (2011), which includes the guideline amount for chloramine in drinking water.

-Some people can experience a response to various types of environmental factors and occasionally, SA Health have received reports about skin irritations associated with people showering in both chlorinated and chloraminated water.
+Some people can experience a response to various types of environmental factors and occasionally, this can include skin irritations associated with people showering in both chlorinated and chloraminated water.
 These instances are uncommon and can be linked with other pre-existing conditions.
 SA Health recommend that you seek medical advice from your GP with regards to your individual health circumstances and these skin irritations.